 And ask them what actions you need to take to truly have a tax home.

 Sure, they can say “I’m not a CPA” but they should have a baseline of knowledge to share with you and should be able to guide you to a place that can tell you more.
-Travel Tax is a great FAQ starting place.
+Nomadicare has a free tax guide for travelers, including the ability to ask your tax questions to a vetted CPA for free!

 Trust your gut when deciding on a new travel therapy recruiter